 Tolchin says, “I am a believer in a deeper meaning behind life.
 This record is a passionate manifestation of the cosmos in perfect harmony.
 The house I grew up in on Clover Lane is the center of the spider’s web from which the interconnected strands have been woven into these songs and recordings.”

-A self-described “rebellious child,” Tolchin ended up dropping out of his local public high school, running afoul of the law, and lapsing into depression.
-He spent a year being home schooled while honing his guitar skills.
+In his younger days, a self-described “rebellious child,” Tolchin ended up dropping out of his local public high school, running afoul of the law, and lapsing into depression.
+He spent a year being homeschooled on Clover Lane while honing his guitar skills.
 “I realized that I needed an outlet for this energy I had,” he says, looking back.
 “It was then that I found out that my dad had lived in Mississippi for a time.
 He introduced me to the blues.
-I really felt a connection with that way of expressing yourself and dealing with these pent up feelings and problems that we all have.”
-Barely a teenager, he found solace first in the blues’ electric mavericks — Buddy Guy and Freddie King foremost among them.
+I really felt a connection with that way of expressing myself and dealing with these pent up feelings and problems that we all have.”

 Tolchin’s interest in electric blues grew to encompass its acoustic predecessors, which in turn lead to him discover and embrace other traditional folk forms.
 From Guthrie’s talking blues to the unyielding pulse of old time stringband music, Tolchin absorbed it, attempted to play it, and in the process found his own voice as a songwriter and a singer.
 His style, illustrated so convincingly on his Yep Roc debut Clover Lane, bridges the gap between classic folk self-sufficiency and punk’s DIY defiance with a uniquely poetic, openhearted sensibility at its core.

 Clover Lane is available on Yep Roc Records July 1, 2014.